Akron, Ohio: Architecture

 As a result of multiple towns merging, and industry boom, Akron's architecture is diverse.
 Originally a canal town, the city is divided into two parts by the Ohio and Erie Canal, with downtown being centered on it.
 Along the locks, the city has a path paved with rubber.

-Akron was awarded with the City Livability Award in 2008 for its efforts to co-purpose new school buildings as community learning centers.
+The contrasting neighborhoods of Goodyear Heights and Firestone Park were built during the rubber industry to house workers and their families.
+Both are communities filled with houses based on mail-order plans.
 In 2009, the National Arbor Day Foundation designated Akron as a Tree City USA for the 14th time.

 Many of the city's government and civic buildings, including City Hall and the Summit County Courthouse are from pre-World War Two, but the Akron-Summit County Public Library, and John S. Knight Center are considerably newer.
 The library originally opened in 1969, but reopened as a greatly expanded facility in 2004.
 The Knight Center opened in 1994.

 The First Methodist Episcopal Church first used the Akron Plan in 1872.
 The plan later gained popularity, being used in many Congregationalist, Baptist, and Presbyterian church buildings.

-The city is home to a historic 1920s atmospheric movie palace, the Akron Civic Theatre.
-One of the building's features is a starry sky with clouds that drift over it when the lights are dimmed.